Motion graphics: Motion design and digital compositing software packages

-Motion design applications include Adobe After Effects, Eyeon Fusion, Nuke, Autodesk Combustion, Apple Motion, Max/MSP, various VJ Programs, Smith Micro Software Anime Studio, Adobe Flash, Natron and Synfig Studio.
-3D programs used in motion graphics include Maxon Cinema 4D, Autodesk 3ds Max and Maya, NewTek Lightwave, e-on Vue Infinite and Blender.
-Motion graphics plug-ins include Video Copilot's Products, Red Giant Software and The Foundry Visionmongers.
+Motion design applications include Adobe After Effects, Blackmagic Fusion, Nuke, Apple Motion, Max/MSP, various VJ programs, Moho, Adobe Animate, Natron.
+3D programs used in motion graphics include Adobe Substance, Maxon Cinema 4D and Blender.
+Motion graphics plug-ins include Video Copilot's products, Red Giant Software and The Foundry Visionmongers.

 Methods of animation

 Elements of a motion graphics project can be animated by various means, depending on the capabilities of the software.
 These elements may be in the form of art, text, photos, and video clips, to name a few.
 The most popular form of animation is keyframing, in which properties of an object can be specified at certain points in time by setting a series of keyframes so that the properties of the object can be automatically altered (or tweened) in the frames between keyframes.
 Another method involves a behavior system such as is found in Apple Motion that controls these changes by simulating natural forces without requiring the more rigid but precise keyframing method.
 Yet another method involves the use of formulas or scripts, such as the expressions function in Adobe After Effects or the creation of ActionScripts within Adobe Flash.

 Computers are capable of calculating and randomizing changes in imagery to create the illusion of motion and transformation.
 Computer animations can use less information space (computer memory) by automatically tweening, a process of rendering the key changes of an image at a specified or calculated time.
 These key poses or frames are commonly referred to as keyframes or low CP.
 Adobe Flash uses computer animation tweening as well as frame-by-frame animation and video.